Residential Drop-Off Centers

 Drop-Off Regulations and Policies

-- The Citizens’ Convenience Centers are exclusively for use by Baltimore City residents with valid ID.
+- The Residential Drop-Off Centers are exclusively for use by Baltimore City residents with valid IDs.

-- Acceptable materials at the Citizens’ Convenience Centers include household trash, furniture, other bulk items, appliances, scrap metal, cans, glass, plastics, paper, cardboard, tires, electronics, used oil, and yard waste that is bagged appropriately.
+- Acceptable materials at the Residential Drop-Off Center include household trash, furniture, other bulk items, appliances, scrap metal, cans, glass, plastics, paper, cardboard, tires, electronics, used oil, and yard waste that is bagged appropriately.

 - Unacceptable materials include paint, solvents, pesticides, pool chemicals, acids, caustics, gasoline, mercury thermometers/thermostats, syringes, fire extinguishers, propane tanks, helium tanks, batteries, fluorescent light bulbs, and any other solid, liquid, or gaseous substance that is regulated as hazardous by State or federal law.

-- Small haulers with a valid permit may use the Quarantine Road Landfill (6100 Quarantine Road) and the Convenience Center at Northwest Transfer Station (5030 Reisterstown Road).
+- Small haulers with a valid permit may use the Quarantine Road Landfill (6100 Quarantine Road) and the Drop-off Center at Northwest Transfer Station (5030 Reisterstown Road).

 - All commercial vehicles, modified pickups, and trailers must have a valid small haulers permit from the Baltimore City Health Department.
 All large haulers must use the Quarantine Road Landfill.

 - A resident who is not a small hauler is limited to no more than two (2) loads per day and no more than five (5) loads per week.
 This limit will be strictly enforced.